 With a focus on consistent messaging, omnichannel personalization offers merchants the opportunity to both establish and reinforce their brand’s identity and values.
 That was the case for Shopify Plus merchant Lounge Underwear, a UK-based home apparel merchant.

-“From the moment someone finds us on social, to when they sign up for an email and receive a targeted ad, we had to determine: how do we talk to someone cohesively throughout their customer journey?”
+“From the moment someone finds us on social media, to when they sign up for an email and receive a targeted ad, we have to determine: how do we talk to someone cohesively throughout their customer journey?”

 Lounge Underwear found its answer by engaging the services of marketing platform AdRoll.
 With AdRoll’s assistance, Lounge Underwear’s 2.3 million Instagram followers and 230,000 Facebook fans are now presented with high-quality photography, which allows them to click through to the brand’s store.
 There, they receive resources on style and fit, as well as incentives to purchase and the opportunity to opt into the company’s email list.